leonitousconforti/the-moby-effect/docs/modules/demux/Stdio.ts.md

 ## demuxSocketFromStdinToStdoutAndStderr

 Demux either a raw stream socket or a multiplexed stream socket from stdin to stdout and stderr.
-If given a bidirectional raw stream socket, then stdout and stderr will be combined on the same sink.
+If given a raw stream socket, then stdout and stderr will be combined on the same sink.
 If given a multiplexed stream socket, then stdout and stderr will be forwarded to different sinks.
-If given a unidirectional raw stream socket, then you are only required to provide one for stdout but can also provide sockets for stdin and stderr as well.
+If given multiple raw stream sockets, then you can provide different individual sockets for stdin, stdout, and stderr.

 If you are looking for a way to demux to the console instead of stdin, stdout, and stderr then see {@link demuxSocketWithInputToConsole}.
 Since we